onflow/flow-go/docs/streams/pre-execution.md

 ## Transaction and Collection Storage

-ANs are responsible for keeping all transactions and collections that they commit to storing.
+ANs are responsible for saving all transactions and collections that they commit to storing.

 **Relevant packages:** [/internal/access/data](/internal/access/data)